Welcome to Avimita’s corner of the web!

 If you are curious about quantum computing, are considering research in this field, or simply want to connect, I would be happy to hear from you.
 Whether you are a student, researcher, or an enthusiast, let us work together to make science more open, inclusive, and impactful.

 If you are facing challenges in your academic journey, whether related to research, career direction, or personal struggles, I am always open to listening and helping in any way I can.
 You do not have to go through it alone.
 I believe in building a community where support and guidance are freely shared.
-Shoot an email at amc8313[at]psu[dot]edu.
+Feel free to shoot me an email at amc8313[at]psu[dot]edu.

 If you’re considering a PhD or are already on that journey, I highly recommend checking out Episode 38 of The Genesis of Tomorrow podcast, where I was invited to share my experience — available on YouTube and Spotify.